The Japan Airlines First Class Lounge in Terminal 2 at Tokyo Narita airport

 A very busy Tokyo Narita Terminal 2

-My flight back to Jakarta was due to depart at 6pm and by 4:30pm I really needed a change of scenery.
-So I left the lounge, headed slowly towards the gate.
+My flight back to Jakarta was scheduled to depart at 6pm, and by around 4:30pm I needed a change of scenery.
+I left the lounge and made my way slowly towards the gate.

-When I reached Gate 93, I was shocked as to how quickly a calm and peaceful gate area could turn into chaos as a result of a lack of organisation and control by gate staff.
+When I reached Gate 93, I was genuinely shocked at how quickly a calm, orderly gate area could descend into chaos — all thanks to a complete lack of organisation and control from the gate staff.

 Round the World Tier Point Run in Jan 2026